 How Cement is Made

-Cement is produced through a narrowly controlled chemical combination of calcium, iron, silicon, aluminum, and other ingredients.
+Cement is manufactured through a closely controlled chemical combination of calcium, silicon, aluminium, iron and other ingredients.

 Also, read: What Is Cement | Type of Cement